sara-nl/griddocs/source/Pages/Service/system_specifications/gina_specs.rst

 Network
 ============
 GinA is connected to a Juniper Q-Fabric network fabric.
-On this fabric also the Grid Storage is connected and makes high throughput possible.
-Currently we have seen over 20GB/sec (~170-200Gbit/sec) of peak network traffic to the Grid Storage.
+On this fabric also the Grid storage is connected and makes high throughput possible.
+Currently we have seen over 20GB/sec (~170-200Gbit/sec) of peak network traffic to the Grid storage.
 All workernodes are connected with a single 10Gbit ethernet connection.

 .. _gina-specs-wn:

-Worker nodes
+Worker Nodes
 ============
 This is the list of the different worker nodes in order of installation/configuration from newest to oldest: